 Insurance and financial assistance

 The Breast Recurrence Score test is covered by Medicare and most private insurers.
-In addition, Genomic Health created the Genomic Access Program (GAP) to help patients navigate the insurance and other payment options for Oncotype DX tests.
+In addition, Exact Sciences created the Genomic Access Program (GAP) to help patients navigate the insurance and other payment options for Oncotype DX tests.
 Learn more about insurance coverage and financial assistance.